Skip to Content

 It only makes sense that Far Sawrey is only minutes away from Near Sawrey in the Furness area of the Lake District.
 Like its counterpart, it is a small village rich in natural beauty, green pastures and scenic charms.

-You can see both Far and Near Sawrey if you park and walk down Windermere’s shoreline toward both villages.
-It’s a low level walk and is a great way to spend a couple of hours.
+If you park and walk down Windermere’s shoreline toward both villages, you can see both Far and Near Sawrey.
+It’s a low-level walk and a great way to spend a couple of hours.

 Far Sawrey in the Lake District at sunset